A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Introduction

-First, a locally post-processed flux based on the iterate $\uiter$ is constructed using equilibration techniques.
-The construction we will follow is based on a local $\hdiv$-lifting on vertex patches that has been studied by many researchers \cite{Braess06eqres,Destuynder99explicit,Luce04local,Verfurth09note,Cai12eqrobust}.
-We note that due to the lack of the compatibility condition for the local problems based on the current iterate $\uiter$, the overall construction used in those works needs to be modified.
-In particular, the global reliability of the error estimator follows naturally from the duality theory between the primary and the dual energy functionals to be minimized and maximized respectively (e.g., Chapter 3 in \cite{Ekeland-Temam}).
-For the estimator proposed, the reliability bound is constant free for the total error estimator, and the algebraic error estimator is independent of the coefficient jump ratio under the quasi-monotonicy assumption \cite{Bernardi00nonsmooth, Dryja96quasimonotone, Petzoldt02discont} for the distribution of the diffusion coefficient $A$.
+Discretization error estimators for the exact finite element approximations have been intensively studied during the past four decades (see books \cite{Ainsworth-Oden,Verfurth-13} and references therein).
+In the context of stopping criterion for iterative solvers, the residual-based a posteriori error estimator was employed for the conforming finite element approximation by several researchers (see, e.g., \cite{Becker1995adaptive,Rannacher1999,Arioli2012interplay,Arioli2013stopping,Arioli2005stopping}); recovery-based estimators were used by Vohral\'{i}k, et al. in \cite{Jiranek2010} for the finite volume discretization and in \cite{Dolejvsi2013} for the discontinuous finite element approximation on non-matching grids.

-Secondly, to construct the algebraic error estimator, the rate of the convergence of an iterative solver is approximated based on the algebraic residual of consecutive iterations.
-Then the algebraic error can be estimated using the fact that the rate of the convergence is the largest eigenvalue of the error propagation matrix of the iterative solver.
-In \cite{Jiranek2010,Dolejvsi2013}, the aforementioned algebraic flux is used to estimate the difference of the consecutive iterates measured in the energy norm $\norm{u_{_\cT}^{k} - {u}_{_\cT}^{(k+l)}}_A $, which is not an estimator to measure $\norm{u_{_\cT} - {u}_{_\cT}^{(k)}}_A$.
-In this paper, the algebraic estimator directly estimates $\norm{u_{_\cT} - {u}_{_\cT}^{(k)}}_A$ through the connection between the difference of the consecutive iterates and the algebraic error through the error propagation operator.
-Its reliability is then proved when sufficiently many iterations have been performed.
+In this paper, we will adopt the equilibrated flux error estimator (see, e.g., \cite{Braess06eqres,Destuynder99explicit,Verfurth09note,Cai12eqrobust}) for the discretization error.
+This is because the reliability bound of estimators of this type is constant free.
+Using this technique, a locally post-processed flux based on the iterate $\uiter$ will be constructed.
+Unlike the exact finite element approximation $u_{_\cT}$, the local problems based on the current iterate $\uiter$ on vertex patches are not consistent.
+To overcome this difficulty, we modify the local problems by adding back the algebraic errors.
+The resulting discretization error estimator plus the algebraic error is proved to be reliable and the reliability bound for the discretization estimator component is constant free (Theorem \ref{thm:r}).

-Lastly, in Section \ref{sec:numex}, based on the algebraic estimator and the total error estimator, a new stopping criterion for a given linear solver is verified numerically by some test problems.
+To construct the algebraic error estimator, we first bound $\big\Vert{u_{_\cT} - {u}_{_\cT}^{(k)}}\big\Vert_A$ above by the energy norm of the difference of consecutive iterates, and the constant in the upper bound depends on the spectral radius of the error propagation operator (Theorem \ref{thm:ra}).
+The unknown spectral radius is further approximated by the ratio of the $\ell^2$-norms of the residuals of consecutive iterates.
+The resulting algebraic error estimator is then proved to be reliable when sufficiently many iterations have been performed.